 The AFT Negotiating Team won a major victory for full-time faculty in the 2002 contract settlement: the permanent reinstatement of a Sabbatical Leave program (officially called Extended Professional Development Leave), one option under the Professional Development Program.
 Application forms must be submitted to the office of the Vice President of Instruction on each campus by February 1 for full-year leaves beginning in the Fall of the following academic year, or one-semester leaves for either the Fall or Spring semester of the following academic year.
-Application forms are available on the AFT website (AFT1493.org) or they may be picked up at the office of the Vice President of Instruction on each campus.
-Once applications are submitted, they will be sent on to the Chairs of the Professional Development Committees.
+Application forms are available on the colleges’ professional development pages:

 Although the Sabbatical option is not fully funded, there will be opportunities for a number of faculty members to receive these valuable leaves aimed at providing productive time away from normal academic duties.
 If you intend to apply for a Sabbatical, please plan carefully, working out the details of your plan with your Division/Department Dean.
 The following language, taken from Article 13 of the new contract, will help clarify the guidelines for the Sabbatical Leave program.

 Extended professional development leave is intended to provide full release from regular duties and enable unit members to respond to changing educational conditions and to engage in substantive professional growth projects.
 Extended leaves allow time for advanced formal coursework, independent study, work experience, programs of study and/or research and other beneficial activities which do not fall under regular faculty responsibilities.

 Compensation: All participants will receive their regular pay and fringe benefits for leaves up to a

 full semester.
 For projects with full release from regular duties for an academic year, participants will receive all fringe benefits and eighty percent (80%) of their regular pay.